automl/HPOBench/README.md

 result_dict = b.objective_function_test(config, n_estimators=128, subsample=0.5)
 ```

-HPOlib3 is built such that it prevents the benchmark's behavior to change due to updates on required packages, we host for each benchmark a containerized version.
-For this purpose, we rely on [Singularity (version 3.5)](https://sylabs.io/guides/3.5/user-guide/).
+Containerized benchmarks do not rely on external dependencies and thus do not change.
+To do so, we rely on [Singularity (version 3.5)](https://sylabs.io/guides/3.5/user-guide/).
 To install singularity,
 please follow the instructions in its [user-guide](https://sylabs.io/guides/3.5/user-guide/quick_start.html#quick-installation-steps).
 However, each benchmark can also be used without singularity, but the dependencies might conflict.